 According to Core77, the team is particularly interested in figuring out new ways to safely dispose of space junk like decommissioned satellites and other orbiting refuse.

 So when might we expect to see Sky Canvas light up the night for the first time?
-Other than a potential moment at the 2020 Olympics, ALE will launch its first satellite in late-2017, with plans to launch at least one craft in the following years.
+Other than a potential moment at the 2020 Olympics, ALE aims to launch its first satellite in late-2018, with plans to launch at least one craft in the following years.

 "I'm very excited about this project, not only because it will turn my childhood dream into a reality, but also because it can contribute to fundamental scientific research in a new form without relying on public funds and donations," Okajima added.

-Check out the company's concept video for the Sky Canvas project below:
+Check out the company's concept video for the Sky Canvas project in the video at top.